The best tomatillo salsa verde recipe! Learn how to make homemade roasted tomatillo salsa to serve with chips, tacos, enchiladas and more.

 - Use it as a sauce for anything you’re grilling or roasting

 - Make tacos!
 Salsa verde will jazz up any grilled or roasted veggie taco filling.
+I also love blending an avocado with my tomatillo salsa to make a creamy variation for tacos.

 - Make a burrito bowl by serving it over beans, rice (or cauliflower rice), and avocado